Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 Committing to invest should constitute a binding commitment on the part of the investor that you are going to follow through on investing the amount you have provided to the business.
 You should only commit to invest once you are sure that you want to invest in the opportunity.

 Note that you are not guaranteed a spot in the fundraise until the business has approved your investment.
-Once you have committed, you can continue on to complete your investment and submit it to the business for approval.
+Once you have committed and the business has finalized their investment terms, you can continue on to complete your investment and submit it to the business for approval.

 A commitment shoud be treated as binding.
 If you do not plan to move forward with an investment, you should not commit to doing so.
 However, you are not irrevocably committed to investing until 3 days after the business has approved your investment and countersigned your investment documents.